MicrosoftDocs/bot-docs/retired/r13/bot-builder-concept-adaptive-dialog-declarative.md

 bf dialog:verify <filename.csproj>
 ```

-For additional information on using this command, see [bf dialog:verify][bf-dialogverify-patterns] in the BF CLI LUIS readme.
+For additional information on using this command, see [bf dialog:verify][bf-dialogverify-patterns] in the BF CLI LUIS `README`.

 > [!NOTE]
 >